Tech1k/Tech1k/README.md

 - ⌨️  CEO, CTO, and Founder of [Beyondcoin](https://beyondcoin.io), a cryptocurrency going beyond.
 - ⌨️  CEO of BeyondGames, a multi-platform game studio.
 - ⌨️  Former member of the Litecoin Foundation.
-- 💡   Most recent project: [Beyondcoin](https://github.com/beyondcoin-project), a cryptocurrency that is going beyond the impossible.
+- 💡   Most recent project: [HelloESP](https://helloesp.com), a website fully hosted off of an ESP32.
 - 🌱  Currently learning Golang, Rust, and assembly.

 ### ⚡️ Technical Skills